Skip to Content

 There are two primary considerations to make: function and aesthetics.

-Is it better to use a double pole or a single-pole switch?
-As previously stated, single-pole switches can only control one circuit, whereas double pole switches can control two circuits.
+Is it better to use a double-pole or a single-pole switch?
+As previously stated, single-pole options can only control one circuit, whereas double-pole mechanisms can control two circuits.

 Double pole switches are excellent for appliances, so if you need a simple light switch, go with a single pole, which is usually less expensive than a double pole.